szhangpitt/blurred-effect/README.md

 How to use
 ----------
-0 - Generate a blurred version of your original image.Image sizes can be different.
+0 - Generate a blurred version of your original image.
+You want to use Guassian blur for the best effect.
 ![alt text](https://raw.githubusercontent.com/szhangpitt/blurred-effect/master/original-blurred.JPG)

 1 - Use the following HTML with all fuzzy-* classes.